edgecutioninst/edgecutioninst/README.md

 I enjoy designing scalable backend systems, building AI-powered applications, and turning ideas into production-ready products.
 My interests lie at the intersection of backend engineering, developer tooling, and practical AI integrations.

-Outside of software engineering, I'm currently learning **Japanese (JLPT N4)** with the long-term goal of pursuing software engineering opportunities in Japan.

 ---

 ## 🛠 Tech Stack